NUS-HPC-AI-Lab/oh-my-server/docs/tacc_longhorn.md

 python your_code.py
 ```

-cp_imagenet_to_temp_bin.sh copy and extract imagenet data to following path, which may take twenty minutes.
-The data in /tmp will be automatically deleted when job finished.
+cp_imagenet_to_temp_bin.sh copy and extract imagenet data to following path, which may take 50 minutes :(

+The data in /tmp will be automatically deleted when job finished, which is located in the following path

 ```shell
 --train-dir=/tmp/imagenet/ILSVRC2012_img_train/